 What should you ask your child’s doctor about retinoblastoma?

-When talking about cancer and cancer treatment you need to have frank, open discussions with your child’s doctors and feel free to ask any question on your mind, no matter how small it might seem.
+It is important to have honest, open discussions with your child’s doctors.
+You should ask any question on your mind, no matter how small it might seem.
 Here are some questions you might want to ask.

 - What kind of eye cancer does my child have?
 Is it retinoblastoma?

 - Is only one eye affected or are there tumors in both eyes?

 - Has the tumor spread beyond the eye?

 - What is the stage of the cancer, and what does that mean?

 - Do we need to have other tests done before we can decide on treatment?

 - How much experience do you have treating this type of cancer?